humhub/humhub/protected/humhub/docs/guide/admin-installation.md

 ### Via: Download Package

-The easiest way to get HumHub is the direct download of the complete package under [http://www.humhub.org/downloads](http://www.humhub.org/downloads).
+The easiest way to get HumHub, is the direct download of the complete package under [http://www.humhub.org/downloads](http://www.humhub.org/downloads).
 This package already includes all external dependencies and doesn't require a composer update.
-After the download is completed, just extract the package into the htdocs folder of your webserver.
+After the download completed, just extract the package into the htdocs folder of your webserver.

 ### Via: Git/Composer

-To be able to install a branch retrieved by git, you'll have to run a composer update to download external dependencies.
+In order to be able to install a branch fetched by git, you'll have to run a composer update to download external dependencies.

  - Clone Git Repository: